 4 Steps to Estimate How Much You'll Need to Retire

-Each one of you has a different picture in your head of what you want retirement to be like.
+Everyone has a different picture of what retirement will look like.
 That means the amount of money you'll need to retire can be much more, or far less, than others your age.
 What you want to do is to come up with a personal estimate.

 You start by calculating the amount of money you'll want to spend each month.
 This is the most important step you can take.
 If you want to spend more in retirement, obviously, you'll need to have more saved.